rahulsingh966233/flutter-training/sign_in/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-Generate SHA certificate by hitting ./gradlew signingReport this command on terminal into the android folder of project.
+Generate SHA certificate by hitting #./gradlew signingReport this command on terminal into the android folder of project.
-SHA1 & SHA256 key will be generated and then paste those keys in firebase project setting ADD FINGERPRINT section and Dont forget to rerun your project..
+SHA1 & SHA256 key will be generated and then paste those keys in firebase project(firebase console) setting ADD FINGERPRINT section and Don't forget to re-run your project..

 Happy Coding!!